daniestevez/gr-satellites/README.md

     telemetry in the 70cm band.
 It uses the CSP protocol and FEC with an r=1/2, k=7 convolutional code and a (255,223) Reed-Solomon code.
 You must use FM mode to receive this satellite.
+  * `ao73`
+    [AO-73 (FUNcube)](https://funcube.org.uk/), which transmits 1k2 BPSK
+    telemetry in the 2m band.
+It uses the AO-40 FEC protocol, which includes block interleaving, an r=1/2, k=7 convolutional code, CCSDS scrambling and two interleaved (160,128) Reed-Solomon codes.
+You must use SSB mode to receive this satellite.
   * `aisat`
     [AISAT](https://directory.eoportal.org/web/eoportal/satellite-missions/a/aisat),
     which transmits 4k8 AF GMSK telemetry in the 70cm band.
 It uses the CSP